Different Use Cases

 This appears on the web page as follows:

-When an element like this appears on a page during a co-browse session, it is not be visible to the agent.
+When an element like this appears on a page during a co-browse session, it is not visible to the agent.
 It appears as a blank space, and the agent cannot interact with it.

 Right click, and keyboard shortcuts